MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 1. Under Admin centers, select **Identity** (you may need to scroll down).
 A new browser page opens to the Overview page of the Microsoft Entra ID (Azure AD) in the Microsoft Entra admin center.
 From the overview, you'll see several tabs, including the Organization’ overview (tenant name: Contoso, the tenant ID and the Primary domain name), Monitoring, Recommendations, Tutorials, and more.

-1. From the left navigation pane, under favorites select **Show more**.
+1. From the left navigation pane, under Identity select **Show more**.
 The navigation panel now lists all the services that are available in Microsoft Entra ID (Azure AD).

 1. Now open a new browser window and in the address bar, enter **https://portal.azure.com**.
 Since you're already signed in as admin@WWLxZZZZZZ.onmicrosoft.com and you originally used those same credentials to redeem your Azure pass, you should be logged in as admin when you access the Azure portal.
 You can verify this by checking the email on the top-right corner of the page and hovering your mouse over the user icon.